 4 pm ET

-"Bringing Weather Forecasting Down to Earth" with Tim Walsh, NOAA's Satellite Service in Silver Spring, MD.
-This is part of the NOAA Live!
-Program.
+"Dive into NOAA's Monterey Bay National Marine Sanctuary at the Sanctuary Exploration Center" in Santa Cruz, CA. This is part of the NOAA Live!
+Program Open House Series.
 Live American Sign Language Interpretation during the webinar.
 Target audience: Grades 2-8, but all will enjoy.
 Register here

 4 pm ET